I use Ancestry.com for book research.

 English records

 I live in California.
-I was unable to travel to England and do the in depth, on site research I’ve done on my own family history.
+I was unable to travel to England and conduct the in-depth, on-site research I had done on my own family history.

 So, I purchased a subscription to Ancestry.com.